MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 The brain of most computers is a "central processing unit" - or CPU for short.
 The bulk of the CPU's role is to perform logic and math operations - called "instructions" - on data.
 On most commodity hardware, data used by a computer while switched on is stored in main memory (RAM), accessible to the CPU via an electrical connection[^1].
 Inside the CPU chip, there can be multiple "cores", which can independently execute instructions and access memory.
 Cores also have fast internal storage called "registers", which act like working out space for instructions.

 The purpose of a CPU's memory model is to define what happens with regards to multiple cores accessing the same main memory.
 For the discussion here, the "same main memory" means the same physical memory address, that is, the same physical circuits storing the same data.
-Generally, there is only one electrical connection from the CPU to main memory, so only one memory access can occur at one point in time.
-You might think this means thread safety becomes trivial, yet unfortunately that is not true.
+Generally, there is only one electrical connection from the CPU to main memory, so only one access to memory can occur at one point in time.
+You might think this means thread safety becomes trivial, yet unfortunately that is not the case.
 CPUs are complex constructions and have many tricks up their sleeves.

 [^1]: This is a huge simplification, and you may point out that modern hardware does not strictly follow a Von Neumann architecture, but is a mixture of architectures.
 This is true, and adds to my point that hardware memory models are very complex.